 Is your living mother dead to you?

 MENTAL HEALTH Most children adore their mothers.
-To such ones, what is suggested by the subtitle of this article could be viewed as despicable or off-putting.
-The majority would say, ‘Shame on you if you don’t love the person who brought you into this world.’
+To such ones, the subtitle of this article is despicable or off-putting.
+The majority may say, ‘Shame on you if you don’t love the person who brought you into this world.’
 But there is a subset of the population that characterizes its family relationships as dysfunctional.
 Much of the frustration lies in not knowing why occasions to bond are so difficult.

 This psychologically thrilling article empowers the disenchanted to better grasp the emotional dysfunction.

 People often know when they have a dysfunctional family but they are less likely to understand why.
 Having relatives that manifest dead mother complex (DMC) can ruin family dinners, reunions, and elderly caregiving.
 How can you tell if DMC is sabotaging your interactions?
 Inviting everyone for a “family portrait” at a therapist’s office as an intervention won’t go over well.
 The subterfuge will become immediately apparent.
 And multiple private sessions are necessary to detangle everyone’s issues.
 Despite an array of symptomatic outcomes, there are a couple of clues (also present in other disorders) that estrangement is just the tip of the iceberg:

 - A lack of love or inability to properly express it.

 - Familial interactions are an impetus for passive-aggressive behavior.